 Why You Should Watch: Based on a romance novel by Barbara Cartland, this gothic romance TV movie is fun to watch and an underrated romance to watch if you’re a fan of the genre.

 #50 Edward Scissorhands (1990)

-Why You Should Watch: This gorgeous gothic fantasy romance starring Johnny Depp and Winona Ryder is about a man with scissors for hands.
-If you love Beauty and the Beast type of stories, you should enjoy this costume drama.
+Why You Should Watch: This gorgeous gothic fantasy romance starring Johnny Depp and Winona Ryder is about a man with scissors for his hands.
+If you love the Beauty and the Beast type of story, you should enjoy this costume drama.

 It tells the story of an innocent young man and his love interest, Kim – a girl who sees beyond Edward’s frightening appearance.
 And while not technically a period drama, it feels like one.